-For help printing out the map below, please see these instructions.
-You can send this walk to your mobile phone and use it to navigate the route, if your phone is capable of using the free Map My Walk app.
+Click on the map below to reveal a larger version. send this walk to your mobile phone and use it to navigate the route, if your phone is capable of using the free Map My Walk app.

 Did you enjoy your walk?

 If you have any tips, suggestions or recommendations after completing this walk, please feel free to add them below for the benefit of others.
 You will need to log in with Google, Facebook, Twitter or register for a free Disqus account.
 You can then share any comments you make on Facebook or Twitter by using the share button above your comments.
 Alternatively, you might want to share the walk details and map with your friends using the social share buttons at the top left of this page.
 You can flag any comments as being inappropriate and we will check them out, and you can upload any pictures you have taken along the way.
 Enjoy the walks and enjoy the comments feature.
 Feedback welcome in the discussion forum thread.
 Oh, and if you are wondering why we use a mix of three walk descriptions - 'circular', 'round', and 'loop' - it's simply an issue of fitting the titles into the navigation on the walks index page and in the left hand column.comments powered by Disqus

 About these walks